Auditing a Course

 Courses considered to have been taken once include any numerical grade or those with grades I, CR/NC, or S/NS.
 Withdrawn or dropped courses and courses with X or no grade reported will not count as the first taking of a course.

-Repeating a course at University to get a better grade will not replace a lower grade; both the original grade and the second grade will be computed in the grade-point average, but credit will be allowed only once.
+Repeating a course at University to get a better grade will not replace a lower grade; both the original grade and the second grade will be computed in the grade-point average (GPA), but credit will be allowed only once.

-A second repeat (taking a class for a third-or greater-time) cannot be done using MyUW.
+A second repeat (taking a class three or more times) cannot be done using MyUW.
 A second repeat requires the department or the Registrar's Office to register you into the course.
-Grades in the third or subsequent takings will not be included in the grade-point average (GPA).
+Grades in the third or subsequent takings will not be included in the GPA.

 - For School of Interdisciplinary Arts and Sciences (SIAS): to repeat a course for a second or third time complete the Petition to Repeat A course in the Division of Sciences and Mathematics.
 For other courses in SIAS, complete the Course Enrollment Request form.